 This definition makes clear that a company with a “use it or lose it” policy for vacation or sick pay would not need to accrue a liability because their employees’ sick and vacation days do not vest or accumulate.

 Entities do not necessarily account for vacation days in the same way as sick days; it is possible for a company to grant vesting rights for vacation days but not even accumulated rights for sick days.
-Sick days would only be accrued if a company permits employees to bank these days and use them as compensated absences when they are not feeling ill, i.e., they accumulate or vest.
+Sick days would be accrued if a company permits employees to bank these days and use them as compensated absences, i.e., they accumulate or vest.

 The accrual for compensated absences should take into account the substance of the employer’s vacation and sick policies, rather than their form.
 When an employer’s past practices indicate that employees receive compensated absences above and beyond their legal rights and posted policies, the liability for compensated absences should encompass all reasonably estimable compensation likely to be paid, and not just those compensated absences that employees are legally entitled to.

 Accountants would best take a balance sheet approach toward accruing compensated absences, estimating the period-end liability and then adjusting the expense accordingly.
 To prepare an accrual, the accountant should multiply the current pay for each employee by the number of outstanding accumulated and vested absences at the end of the period.
 Exhibit 1 shows a practical spreadsheet layout for an entity with four employees, listing each employee in a separate row and populating columns for the number of outstanding sick days, the number of outstanding vacation days, and the current pay per day.